Frankenstein (2025 film)

-Frankenstein is a 2025 American Gothic drama film produced, written and directed by Guillermo del Toro, based on the 1818 novel by Mary Shelley.
-The film stars Oscar Isaac as Victor Frankenstein and Jacob Elordi as the Creature, while Mia Goth and Christoph Waltz play supporting roles.
+Frankenstein is a 2025 American Gothic science fiction horror film produced, written, and directed by Guillermo del Toro, based on the 1818 novel by Mary Shelley.
+The film stars Oscar Isaac as Victor Frankenstein and Jacob Elordi as the Creature, with Mia Goth and Christoph Waltz in supporting roles.
 The story follows the life of Frankenstein, an egotistical scientist whose experiment in creating new life results in dangerous consequences.

-The film had been a "dream project" for del Toro.
-Frankenstein was initially in development for Universal Pictures, with del Toro casting frequent collaborator Doug Jones as the Creature, and Bernie Wrightson being eyed for the monster's design.
-However, Universal shelved the project in relation to their planned Dark Universe franchise.
+Del Toro had long imagined a faithful Frankenstein film as a "dream project".
+This was initially in development for Universal Pictures, with del Toro casting frequent collaborator Doug Jones as the Creature, and Bernie Wrightson being considered for the monster's design.
+However, Universal suspended the project in relation to its planned Dark Universe franchise.
 Netflix revived the project in 2023, with Elordi instead portraying the Creature.
-Filming took place from February to September 2024.
-Although Wrightson died in 2017, his illustrations of the novel served as a key inspiration for the film's look.
+Filming took place from March to September 2024.
+Although Wrightson died in 2017, his illustrated compilation Bernie Wrightson's Frankenstein was a key inspiration for the film's look.

-Frankenstein had its world premiere at the Venice International Film Festival on August 30, 2025.
-It began a limited theatrical release on October 17, and was released globally on Netflix on November 7.
-The film received positive reviews from critics.
+Frankenstein premiered at the 82nd Venice International Film Festival on August 30, 2025.
+It had a limited theatrical release in the United States from October 17 and was globally released on November 7 on Netflix.
+The film received generally positive reviews from critics.
+Both the National Board of Review and the American Film Institute named it as one of the top ten films of 2025.
+It received five nominations at the 83rd Golden Globe Awards, including Best Motion Picture – Drama, and nine nominations at the 98th Academy Awards, including Best Picture, Best Adapted Screenplay and Best Supporting Actor (Elordi), and won for Best Costume Design, Best Makeup and Hairstyling, and Best Production Design.

 Plot

 Prelude

-In 1857, the Horisont, a Royal Danish Navy expedition ship aiming for the North Pole, is trapped in ice.
-The crew discover the badly injured Victor Frankenstein, and bring him aboard.
-They are attacked by a Creature, which demands Victor's surrender.
-Captain Anderson uses a blunderbuss to break the ice under the Creature, plunging it into the icy water.
-Anderson demands that Victor tell him what the Creature is.
-Victor explains that he is the Creature's creator and recounts the events that led to its creation.
+In 1857, Horisont, a Royal Danish Navy ship sailing for the North Pole, becomes trapped in ice.
+Alerted to an explosion in the distance, Captain Anderson and his men discover a gravely injured Victor Frankenstein, using a right prosthetic leg.
+Upon bringing him aboard, the crew is attacked by a humanoid creature who demands Victor's surrender.
+Anderson uses a blunderbuss to sink the Creature into the water.
+Victor explains that he created the Creature and recounts the events leading to its creation.